Shower In A Van: Benefits, Downsides & Van Life Shower Ideas

 The general rule is that you must be 200 feet away from fresh water and campsites.
 Runoff water must be able to be absorbed quickly into the ground and not pool or puddle.

 There’s very little setup required for these, so they’re easy to use.
-The downside is that you’ll be restricted to using them in places that aren’t too cold and have some privacy.
+The downside is that you’ll be restricted to using them in places that aren’t too cold and have some amount of privacy

-These aren’t a great option if you plan on spending a lot of time in cities and other populated areas- weirdly people don’t love having you shower publicly in their streets.
+These aren’t a great option if you plan on spending a lot of time in cities and other populated areas.

 Verdict: A Shower In A Van is Not Necessary for Most Van Lifers